pengutronix/flamingo/doc/content/developer/data_model.rst

 .. code-block:: python

-    In [1]: from flamingo.core.data_model import ContentSet
+    In [1]: from flamingo import ContentSet

     In [2]: cs = ContentSet()